kingwongf/kingwongf.github.io/_posts/2020-5-23-Asset Allocation with VAR and LSTM.md

 published: true
 ---
 ## Introduction
 Recently I read this [paper](http://www.thinkmind.org/download.php?articleid=intsys_v11_n12_2018_3).
 Tha authors show they built a portfolio that outperformed a MVO portfolio using predicted returns from a LSTM model.
 I was a bit skeptical, not only because I have seen numerous fail attempts in predicting a single stock's price using LSTM models (most underperform a simple ARIMA model).
-I think the LSTM's prediction of daily returns which are essentially past returns, stabilise the weights of the portfolio, which gives a better portfolio than the classic Markowitz's MVO portfolio.
+I think the LSTM's predictions of forward returns are essentially past returns, which stabilise the weights of the portfolio, giving a better portfolio than the classic Markowitz's MVO portfolio.

 ### Hypothesis
-1. a LSTM model that predicts returns of the markets, outperforming a Vector Autoregressive (VAR) model
+1. a LSTM model that predicts returns of the markets, outperforms a Vector Autoregressive (VAR) model
 2. a portfolio that outperforms the classic Markowitz's MVO portfolio even if the LSTM's predictions underperforms a VAR.
 And a portfolio using VAR predicitions will also outperforms the classic Markowitz's MVO portfolio

 #### Why LSTM maybe useful?